nokia/danm/deployment-guide.md

  **8. Create at least one DANM network to bootstrap your infrastructure Pods!**
  Otherwise you can easily fall into a catch 22 situation - you won't be able to bring-up Pods because you don't have network, but you cannot create networks because you cannot bring-up a Pod to validate them.
  Your bootstrap networking solution can be really anything you fancy!
- We use Flannel for the purpose in our environments, and connect Pods to it with such simple network descriptors like what you can find in **integration/bootstrap_networks**.
+ We use Flannel or Calico for the purpose in our environments, and connect Pods to it with such simple network descriptors like what you can find in **integration/bootstrap_networks**.

  **9. Create the webhook Deployment and provide it with certificates by executing the following commands from the project's root directory:**
  ```